nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

  Importing custom-made opacity tables from the Exomol website
 -------------------------------------------------------------

-All linelists available on the `Exomol website <http://www.exomol.com>`_ were recently converted into opacity tables in the custom format of various retrieval codes, see `Chubb et al. (submitted) <http://add.add.add>`_.
-Opacity tables in the petitRADTRANS format will be available on the Exomol website soon.
+The linelists available on the `Exomol website <http://www.exomol.com>`_ were recently converted into opacity tables in the custom format of various retrieval codes, see `Chubb et al. (2020) <http://add.add.add>`_.
+Opacity tables in the petitRADTRANS can be downloaded `on this page of the Exomol website <http://www.exomol.com/data/data-types/opacity/>`_.
 These opacity grids have been calculated for temperatures ranging from 100 to 3400 K (:math:`\Delta T = 100 \ {\rm K}` for :math:`T \in [100-2000] \ {\rm K}` and :math:`\Delta T = 200 \ {\rm K}` for :math:`T \in [2000-3400] \ {\rm K}`) and 22 pressure points spaced equidistantly in log-space, from :math:`10^{-5}` to 100 bar.
-Thermal and pressure broadening have also been included, see `Chubb et al. (submitted) <http://add.add.add>`_ for more information.
+Thermal and pressure broadening have also been included, see `Chubb et al. (2020) <http://add.add.add>`_ for more information.
 If you use petitRADTRANS at pressures and temperatures outside of this grid, petitRADTRANS will use the opacity at the gridpoint closest to the pressure and temperature specified in your calculation.
 These Exomol grids, in the hdf5 format, can simply be dropped into the opacity folder of petitRADTRANS to use them. **This is arguably the easiest option to install external opacities, which we always recommend, if the species of interest is available from Exomol.** Note that Exomol tables are available for the low-resolution mode of petitRADTRANS only (:math:`\lambda/\Delta\lambda=1000`).
 The installation is outlined below.

-1. In this example we will look at the Exomol `POKAZATEL <https://academic.oup.com/mnras/article/480/2/2597/5054049>`_ line list for water, for which the pRT opacities have already been uploaded to the Exomol website.
+1. In this example we will look at the Exomol `POKAZATEL <https://academic.oup.com/mnras/article/480/2/2597/5054049>`_ line list for water.
-   Navigate `to its entry <http://www.exomol.com/data/molecules/H2O/1H2-16O/POKAZATEL/>`_ on the Exomol website.
-And scroll to the bottom of the page to the "POKAZATEL: opacity" section (see screenshot).
+   Navigate `to its entry <http://www.exomol.com/data/molecules/H2O/1H2-16O/POKAZATEL/>`_ on the Exomol website and scroll to the bottom of the page to the "POKAZATEL: opacity" section (see screenshot).
 Click on the link to download the petitRADTRANS opacity table.

 .. image:: images/POKAZATEL_screenshot.png
    :width: 600